Women In Leadership

 CELIA I. BERK '79

-Celia Berk is the Chief Talent Officer for Young & Rubicam Group.
-She works in close partnership with its leaders to attract, develop and retain the best talent and promote collaboration across a global network comprised of some of the most powerful brands in marketing communications.
+Celia Berk is Group Talent Partner, WPP and Chief Employee Experience Officer, J Walter Thompson (JWT).
+As Chief Employee Experience Officer, she reports to the CEO and focuses on ensuring the work lives of JWT employees are as rewarding as possible.
+As Group Talent Partner, she reports to WPP’s Chief Client Team Officer and works with the company’s 45 global account teams to advance WPP’s strategic focus on “horizontality.”
+She was previously Chief Talent Officer for Young & Rubicam Group, working in close partnership with its leaders to attract, develop and retain the best talent and promote collaboration across a global network comprised of some of the most powerful brands in marketing communications.

 Prior to joining Burson-Marsteller, Celia spent ten years at Reuters America.
 Her last position was as Senior Vice President, Organizational Planning, working with the company's first Chief Information Officer for the Americas.
 She joined Reuters from The Commonwealth Fund, where she was Administrator of the Harkness Fellowships.